build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/connect-and-use-ockam-hub.md

 ```
 ---

-Thanks for checking out Ockam's InlfluxDB Add-on!
+Thanks for checking out Ockam's InfluxDB Add-on!
 For more information, or to try using any of
 Ockam's fully open-source components (including Rust, Elixir, and C libraries), head to the
 [GitHub repo](https://github.com/ockam-network/ockam).
 Follow along by starring the repo, and send
 us a PR!